scalar-labs/docs-scalardb/docs/3.9/guides.md

 # Developer Guides for ScalarDB

-The following are a list of developer guides for ScalarDB:
+The following is a list of developer guides for ScalarDB:

 - [ScalarDB Java API Guide](api-guide.md)
 - [ScalarDB JDBC Guide](scalardb-sql/jdbc-guide.md)